vmware/power-validated-solutions-for-cloud-foundation/README.md

 Once installed, any cmdlets associated with `PowerValidatedSolutions` and the supporting PowerShell modules will be available for use.

-To view the cmdlets for available in the module, run the following command in the PowerShell console.
+To view the cmdlets available in the module, run the following command in the PowerShell console.

 ```powershell
 Get-Command -Module PowerValidatedSolutions